satishmachine/mygit/README.md

 # This is a kind of file where you will be able to write all the information that you basically see in gitme.
-# This is basically in  text file formate
+# This is basically in  text file format.
-# the hhjj
-# thhhh
-# That how you learn
-import numpy as np